 |Last 36||May 25||May 13||May 1|

 According to this chart, there’s only a 10% risk that temperatures will drop below 32 degrees F after May 15.
-Now we’re getting closer to my old rule of thumb.
-But note that there’s still a 10% risk of 36 degree weather after May 25, which could set back members of the nightshade family (e.g., tomatoes, potatoes, eggplant, peppers) for the rest of the summer.
-(Side Note: The chart at Garden.com seems to suggest that frost forms at 36 degrees.
-Not true, but for various reasons, your garden may experience colder temperatures than those measured at weather stations.
+Now we’re getting closer to the old rule of thumb.
+But note that there’s still a 10% risk of 36 degree weather after May 25, which could set back members of the nightshade family (e.g., tomatoes, potatoes, eggplant, peppers).
+Warm weather crops don’t just need frost protection, but also warmer growing conditions to fully thrive.
+(Side Note: For a number of reasons, your garden may experience colder temperatures than those measured at local weather stations.
 Using the dates associated with 36 degrees gives you a little bit of insulation from frost.)

 Click here if you’d like to see another chart, but don’t get too bogged down in the numbers.
 We’re looking for guidelines based on data, not one proven date.